tomgwasira/GPT-MLT/README.md

 ## Project Structure
-gpt_algorithm_python: Implementation of GPT algorithm in Jupyter Notebook using Python inverter_board
+gpt_algorithm_python: Implementation of GPT algorithm in Jupyter Notebook using Python powerstar_gpt
-|---python: Python software for capturing and processing data using inverter and Raspberry Pi
+|---python: Python software for capturing and processing data using Powerstar board